What I was missing here – six poems by Jila Mossaed

 Images from the series philosophy of a tree by Gazelle Bastan (2022)

-Jila Mossaed was born in Iran but left in 1986, finding refuge in Sweden.
-Her poetry has been translated into Dutch, Greek and French, and has been honoured with numerous prizes in Sweden and France.
-She was 17 when she published her first poems in Iranian literary journals.
+Jila Mossaed was 17 when she published her first poems in Iranian literary journals.
 She went on to study in the United States, then write for Iranian radio and television.
 Her first poetry collection, The Fleet Gazelles of Memory, appeared in 1986, the same year she left Iran with her two children to seek refuge in Sweden, where she has lived since.
 In 1997, Mossaed published her first collection in Swedish, The Moon and the Eternal Cow.
-She has received numerous literary prizes in Sweden, and in 2018 she was elected to chair 15 of the Swedish Academy.
+She has received numerous literary prizes in Sweden, and in 2018 she was elected to Chair No. 15 of the Swedish Academy.
 Her poetry has been translated into Dutch, Greek and French, and her work has been honoured in France with both the Prix Vénus Khoury-Ghata and the Prix Max Jacob.

 Nicola Vulpe is a Canadian poet.
 Dismayed that Jila Mossaed was unknown to the English-speaking world, in 2020 he set out to translate this extraordinary poet and introduce her to readers of English.
 He has published a novella, The Extraordinary Event of Pia H., who turned to admire a chicken on the Plaza Mayor, and four collections of poetry, including Insult to the Brain and Through the Waspmouth I Drew You, which both received the Fred Cogswell Award for Excellence in Poetry.